Cliffhanger (1993 film)

 Cliffhanger is a 1993 American action thriller film starring Sylvester Stallone as a mountain climber who becomes embroiled in the heist of a U.S. Treasury plane flying through the Rocky Mountains.
 It is directed by Renny Harlin and written by Stallone and Michael France.
-It also stars John Lithgow, Michael Rooker, and Janine Turner.
+It also stars John Lithgow, Michael Rooker and Janine Turner.
+It was the last film to use the 1984–1993 TriStar Pictures logo.
+It is the first installment in the Cliffhanger film series.

-The film premiered at the 1993 Cannes Film Festival, and was released in the United States on May 28, 1993, by TriStar Pictures.
-It received generally positive reviews and earned $255 million worldwide, becoming the 7th-highest-grossing film of 1993.
+The film premiered at the 1993 Cannes Film Festival on May 20, 1993, and was released in the United States on May 28, 1993, by TriStar Pictures.
+It received mixed to positive reviews and earned $255 million worldwide against a $70 million budget, becoming the 7th-highest-grossing film of 1993.

 Plot

-Mountain rescue rangers Gabe Walker, his girlfriend Jessie Deighan, and Frank attempt to rescue their fellow ranger, Hal Tucker, and his girlfriend, Sarah, stranded in the Colorado Rockies.
-Sarah's harness breaks loose, and she falls to her death, despite Gabe's effort to save her.
-Hal blames a guilt-stricken Gabe, who leaves the ranger service.
+Mountain rescue rangers Gabe Walker, his girlfriend Jessie Deighan, and Frank attempt to rescue their fellow ranger Hal Tucker and his girlfriend Sarah, stranded in the Colorado Rockies.
+Sarah's harness breaks loose, and she falls to her death, despite Walker's effort to save her.
+Hal blames a guilt-stricken Walker, who leaves the ranger service.

-Eight months later, Gabe returns to collect his belongings and persuade Jessie to leave with him, but she refuses.
+Eight months later, Walker returns to collect his belongings and persuade Jessie to leave with him, but she refuses.
 Meanwhile, psychopathic former military intelligence operative Eric Qualen orchestrates the robbery of over $100 million in three suitcases of uncirculated bills.
-Turncoat U.S. Treasury agent Richard Travers hijacks the McDonnell Douglas DC-9 carrying the money, shooting his team members and attempting to transfer the cases in midair to Qualen and his team of mercenaries aboard a Lockheed JetStar.
-One of the wounded agents, Matheson, shoots at the thieves before the DC-9 is blown up, forcing the JetStar to crash land in the Rockies and scattering the cases across the mountainside.
-Meanwhile, FBI agents visit Treasury agent Walter Wright, Travers' superior, and warn him of Qualen's background and the fact that he is equipped with the resources and experience to organize the robbery and Matheson was sent undercover to stop the robbery.
+Turncoat U.S. Treasury agent Richard Travers hijacks the McDonnell Douglas DC-9 carrying the money, betraying and shooting his team members, and attempting to transfer the cases in midair to Qualen and his team of mercenaries aboard a Lockheed JetStar.
+One of the wounded agents, Matheson, shoots at the criminals before the DC-9 is blown up, forcing the JetStar to crash land in the Rockies and scattering the cases across the mountainside.
+Meanwhile, FBI agents visit Treasury agent Walter Wright, Travers' superior, and warn him that Qualen has the resources and experience to organize the robbery, that Matheson was sent undercover to stop it, and that Qualen is armed.

-Hal remains bitter over Sarah's death and responds to a fake distress call from the mercenaries, while Jessie convinces Gabe to help.
+Hal remains bitter over Sarah's death.
+He responds to a fake distress call from the mercenaries, while Jessie convinces Gabe to help.
 He and Hal are taken prisoner by Qualen, Travers, and their accomplices Kristel, Kynette, Delmar, Ryan, and Heldon.
-Using Travers' beacon locator, Hal and Gabe are ordered to track down the first case atop a steep rock face.
-Gabe is tethered and forced to climb and retrieve the case, but Hal warns that Qualen will kill him, and Gabe severs his rope before he can be yanked down.
-Heldon opens fire and is killed by the ensuing avalanche, which leads Qualen to believe the case is lost and Gabe is dead.
+Using Travers' beacon locator, Hal and Walker are ordered to track down the first case atop a steep rock face.
+Walker is tethered and forced to climb and retrieve the case, but Hal warns that Qualen will kill him, and Walker severs his rope before he can be yanked down.
+Heldon opens fire and is killed by the ensuing avalanche, which leads Qualen to believe the case is lost and Walker is dead.